SamoraHunter/pat2vec/README.md

 To install pat2vec, you can clone this repo:

-## Usage
+## Usage:

--Set paths
+- Set paths

--Configure options
+- Configure options

--Run all
+- Run all

 ## Contributing